jaimicore/matrix-clustering_stand-alone/README.md

 ## Before starting

-If you want to run the original version with all the graphical output, you can do it thorugh [*RSAT* website](http://rsat-tagc.univ-mrs.fr/rsat/matrix-clustering_form.cgi) or alternatively, installing *RSAT* locally and run the command line version of *matrix-clustering*.
+If you want to run the original version with all the graphical output, you can do it through the [*RSAT* website](http://rsat-tagc.univ-mrs.fr/rsat/matrix-clustering_form.cgi) or alternatively, installing *RSAT* locally and run the command line version of *matrix-clustering*.

 :warning: This repository is under active development, so we expect many changes as long as you see this line.